ibm-cloud-docs/solution-tutorials/vm-to-containers-and-kubernetes.md

 2. Run the command below to decide the storage class.

-   Note: The **retain** options means that the storage class will not be removed, even after deleting the `PersistentVolumeClaim`.
+   Note: The storage classes with the word "retain" means that the storage will not be removed, even after deleting the `PersistentVolumeClaim`.

    ```bash
    kubectl describe storageclasses ibmc-file-retain-silver